HuangJingGitHub/Flexiv_CRTK/README.md

 - The `include/flexiv` folder containing public source code.
 - The `lib` folder containing compiled outputs from unpublicized source code.

-The Robot_CRTK.hpp, where CRTK methods are implemented, includes source files in `include/flexiv`.
+The `Robot_CRTK.hpp`, where CRTK methods are implemented, includes source files in `include/flexiv`.
 Use the wrapper following
 - In the program, replace `#include your path to Robot.hpp` with `#include your path to Robot_CRTK.hpp`.
 - When instancing a robot object, use `flexiv::Robot_CRTK robot(robotIP, localIP)` to replace `flexiv::Robot robot(robotIP, localIP)`.
 Everything else remains the same as in the RDK.
 CRTK methods will be invokable, e.g. `robot.measured_jp()` returns the robot's joint position.
 - When compiling the program, add the corresponding platform-dependent `.a` file in `lib` to the linked library list of the output target.

 **Notice**
-There are ROS-related setups in the current Robot_CRTK.hpp.
+There are ROS-related setups in the current `Robot_CRTK.hpp`.
 They can be safely removed without influencing the CRTK implementation.

 ## Python Wrapper
 The Python wrapper does not rely on a built Flexiv RDK.
 It only needs to include the `lib_py` folder from Flexiv RDK. `flexiv_crtk.py` implements CRTK methods and inherits methods